Load-Bearing? Wrap-Around? What do all these fancy column terms actually mean?!

 3. Base: A similar item as a cap/capital except that it is intended to be placed at the bottom of the column instead of the top.
 Oftentimes a base and cap can be interchangeable in terms of their position.

-4. Column Stave: A full length section of column that snaps together (or is alternatively fastened) with other 2-4 similar sections to create the full column.
+4. Column Stave: A full-length section of a column that snaps together (or is alternatively fastened) with other 2-4 similar sections to create the full column.
 A column may be sent as staves in order to prevent shipping damage and maintain wrap-around capabilities

 5. Column Profile: The shape and style of a column.
 Most manufacturers will have several different options to guarantee a good fit in the architectural environment they will be placed in.
 Superior Aluminum has four profiles – Square Fluted, Square Panel (sometimes referred to as recessed panel), Square Smooth, and Round Fluted